Universalis

 Amen.

-The wedding of the Lamb
+The song of the redeemed

 Glory be to the Father and to the Son